Note: The term “alcohol” will be used to mean ethanol unless otherwise noted.

 Figure 1.3 Absorption of ethanol from the gut into the bloodstream.
 Ethanol molecules in the gut diffuse across epithelial cells, through the interstitial space, and then into nearby capillaries.

-Figure 1.4 Ethanol moves across membranes in the direction of the concentration gradient.
+Figure 1.4 Watch ethanol move across membranes in the direction of the concentration gradient.

 Let’s look at how alcohol moves into the bloodstream in a little more detail.

 The movement of alcohol across cell membranes is possible because of its chemical character and the biophysical properties of the membrane.
 The cell membrane is a lipid bilayer—it contains phospholipids, small molecules that have a polar phosphate head (hydrophilic or water loving) and a nonpolar lipid tail (hydrophobic or water fearing) (Figure 1.5).
 Two layers or sheets of phospholipids are stacked together with their lipid tails touching to form a hydrophobic core.
 The polar phosphate heads face the water-filled exterior or interior of the cell.